Project-Apollo-Forecast/Project-Apollo/README.md

 2. Next, we removed the top row, which contained data relevant to predicting Q3 2023.
 (Unnecessary for this study)

-3. Finally, we isolated 1 line of data.
-Q1 2023 data was removed and set aside as a separate 1-line dataframe.
-This dataframe will be used to predict Q2 revenue for Ford, ATT, and Starbucks.
+3. After meticulous data analysis, we successfully isolated a single line of crucial data, representing Q1 2023.
+This significant data was set aside as a separate 1-line dataframe, and it holds the key to predicting Q2 revenue for industry giants like Ford, ATT, and Starbucks.
+As we progress through the project, we eagerly await the Q2 revenue numbers for Ford and ATT, scheduled for release on 27th and 26th July 2023, respectively.
+Starbucks, on the other hand, will reveal their information on 1st August 2023.
+These official figures will serve as our benchmark to verify and validate the accuracy of our predictions.